-Other nationalities should check with their local Polish embassy or at the Polish Ministry of Foreign Affairs website (www.msz.gov.pl).
+Other nationalities should check with their local Polish embassy or on the Polish Ministry of Foreign Affairs website (www.gov.pl/web/diplomacy).

-Poland is a member of the EU’s common border zone, the Schengen Area, and frontier crossings to neighbouring EU countries, including Germany, the Czech Republic, Slovakia and Lithuania, no longer involve checks of passports or visas.
+Poland is a member of the EU’s common border zone, the Schengen Area, and frontier crossings to neighbouring EU countries, including Germany, the Czech Republic, Slovakia and Lithuania, don't involve checks of passports or visas.

-This situation does not apply for visiting Belarus, Ukraine or Russia's Kaliningrad enclave.
+This situation does not apply for visiting Belarus, Ukraine, or Kaliningrad, which is an exclave of Russia.

-- Ukraine Citizens of the EU, USA and Canada do not need a visa for stays of up to 90 days in a 180-day period, but citizens of South Africa, Australia and New Zealand need to get a visa in advance.
-Check the Ukrainian foreign ministry website (www.mfa.gov.ua) for details.
+Citizens of the EU, USA and Canada do not need a visa for stays of up to 90 days in a 180-day period, but citizens of South Africa, Australia and New Zealand need to get a visa in advance.
+Check the Ukrainian Foreign Ministry website (www.mfa.gov.ua) for details.

-- Kaliningrad Most travellers need a Russian visa to enter Kaliningrad (for details check www.visitrussia.org.uk).
+Most travellers need a Russian visa to enter Kaliningrad.
 Apply at the Russian embassy in your home country, and allow at least four weeks for processing.

 EU citizens need only a valid ID to travel in Poland.
 For everyone else, a passport is required.
 Note some airlines may deny travel to passengers whose passports are within six months of expiration from the date of departure.